 All new PhD students are required to arrange a one-on-one meeting with at least five departmental faculty and discuss their research interests.
 At least two of the meetings should be with Assistant Professors in the Department.
 Students are free to make arrangements for rotations with individual faculty, if desired.
 The conditions of the rotations of will be determined by the individual professor.

 Students in the PhD program have a Dissertation Committee, which is normally chosen after the student has successfully completed the comprehensive Preliminary Exam and before filing the Application to Candidacy.
+Choices for Dissertation Advisors are due November 30th.
+Students requiring additional time to make their decisions should notify the Director of Graduate Studies.
 Students must submit at least three choices for Dissertation Advisors to the Director of Graduate Studies.
 At least two must be full time, tenure track faculty members in the department.
 The student’s Research Advisor will serve as the fourth member of the Committee.
 The assignments proposed by the Graduate Studies Committee will be reviewed and approved by the Department Chair.
 Students should seek an informal meeting with their PhD Dissertation Committee members every six months to review progress.

 Students in the MS program have Project Committees.
 The MS Project Committee is comprised of at least one faculty member (regular, adjunct, or research faculty) in addition to the student’s research advisor.
 Students should seek an informal meeting with their MS Project Committee members every six months to review progress.